 In the copyright sphere, Henry Goh’s services extend to filing notifications, advisory and enforcement work.
 Malaysia, like many other Berne Convention countries, does not require formal registration of copyright.
 Nonetheless, for more tangible protection, clients are advised to take advantage of the voluntary notification system made available in Malaysia since June 2012.
 They can assert ownership and deposit their copyrighted works with the Malaysian Intellectual Property Office in exchange for a certificate issued as confirmation.
 Such prima facie evidence of a copyright claim strengthens the owner’s position in the event of a dispute.
 The firm is experienced in handling copyright issues in all major fields of creative endeavour.

 The Brunei Patents Order 2011 came into force on January 1 2012.
 The order repeals the Inventions Act 1925 (subject to transitional provisions) and establishes for the first time an independent patent system for the receipt, processing and grant of patents.
 With effect from June 2013, the Brunei Intellectual Property Office (BruIPO), formerly known as the Patent Registry Office, has assumed responsibility for the administration of trademark registrations from the attorney general’s chambers.
 BruIPO now receives and processes all applications for patents, trademarks and industrial designs.
-Henry Goh can directly handle the filing and prosecution of patent and trademark applications before BruIPO.
+Henry Goh can directly handle the filing and prosecution of patent, trademark and industrial design applications before BruIPO.

 VO2-10-06 Lingkaran SV